alankritjoshi/alankritjoshi.github.io/about.md

 <p>Hi!
 Nice to see you here.</p>

-<p>I recently moved to the Bay Area and am currently on the hunt for a new opportunity.
-Apart from
+<p>I completed my Master's degree in Computer Science from Northeastern University - Boston last year, recently moved to the Bay Area and am currently on the hunt for a new opportunity.</p>

-coding, I like to watch Liverpool F.C., obsess about video games, (try to) study astrophysics and read Sanskrit literature.</p>
+<p>Apart from coding, I like to watch Liverpool F.C., obsess about video games, (try to) study astrophysics
+and read Sanskrit literature.</p>

 <h2>Education</h2>